-When I first started l learning meditation and engaging myself in self care: It felt weird, and I felt guilty.
-I was taking time for something I was told was good for me, but since I had frame of reference for it, it seemed silly.
+When I first started learning meditation and engaging myself in self care: It felt weird, and I felt guilty.
+I was taking time for something I was told was good for me, but since I had no frame of reference for it, it seemed silly.
 And It felt awkward.
-I wasn’t raised with the concept of being still.
+I wasn’t raised with the concept of being still, or of doing anything for myself.
 Sitting meant I was not doing something I should or could be doing.
 But, as I rummaged around my head for justification, I realized 37 years of early morning runs were a form of self care.
 I’ll admit to survival care, but early morning runs into the sunrise, in all kinds of weather, were special, felt good, and calmed me.
 I could handle most anything after a good run.
 Back then, we didn’t call it self care.

 Since I quit running, my self care has taken on a myriad of forms; meditation, yoga, walks, hiking, skiing, extra sleep, cycling, a day on the sofa reading a good book, or sometimes baking bread and enjoying every warm, buttered bite!
 I’ll admit many of these forms of self care require a lot of time.
 Some are most fruitful early in the morning when the mind is still offline, and some are best done with others.